Updated May 19, 2021

 Get help if your cat seems anxious or unhappy.
 Follow this link for a discussion on anxiety in cats.

-The minute cats hold on too long, cystitis is more likely.
+Any time a cat holds on for too long, cystitis is more likely.
 This is probably why bad weather, indoor lifestyles, litter tray use, inactivity, and obesity are associated with cystitis.

 An ideal litter box is around twice the size of regular ones with deep litter.
 Scents and covered boxes probably don’t matter with daily cleaning.
 There’s no rule about which cat litter to use except to make sure your cat likes it.
 Litter tray hygiene is also important.
 You need to keep it as clean as your cat requires.

 It’s also worth remembering that if cats start going outside the box, the smell of urine may keep them coming back.
 This page has advice on cleaning up cat pee.